unmnn/uhregmisc/README.md

 Miscellaneous Helper Functions For The Univ.
 Regensburg Tinnitus Data.

+**Important:** For most of the functions to work, you would need to put into the `data-raw/` folder the original dataset (`200622_uhreg.xlsx`) which cannot be uploaded to GitHub due to copyright reasons.

 ## Overview

   - `data-raw/uhreg.R`: preprocessing script for the raw UHREG data